DUI and OWI Defense in Ann Arbor

 If you're facing OWI charges in Ann Arbor or anywhere else in Washtenaw County, don't fight them alone.
 You only get one shot in court, and you'll need to make them count.
 Get an experienced criminal defense attorney on your side.
 Get Manley & Manley.

 Stopped for OWI in Ann Arbor?
 Know your legal rights.

 When a police officer pulls you over on suspicion of drunk driving, he or she will likely want to conduct a field sobriety test.
 Commonly used tests in Michigan are the One Leg Stand (OLS), Walk and Turn (WAT) and Horizontal Gaze Nystagmus (HGN).
 Regardless of the type of test, remember that in Michigan, field sobriety tests are completely optional.
 You have the right to refuse.

-However, when it comes to breath, blood and urine tests, your rights are much more limited.
+When it comes to breath, blood and urine tests, however, your rights are much more limited.
 Michigan has an implied consent law, which means every licensed driver is required to submit to a chemical test when stopped on suspicion of drunk driving.
-You can refuse, but your driver's license will automatically be suspended for a year.
+You can refuse, but your driver’s license will automatically be suspended for a year.
 You do have the right to appeal this suspension within 14 days.

 Michigan law also specifies that the officer can require you to take a preliminary breath test to establish probable cause.
 You can refuse this test, but you will be fined.

 With an experienced defense attorney on your side, you'll have multiple legal options to resolve your OWI case.
 One option is to plead down to a charge of "wet reckless;" that is, reckless driving involving alcohol.
 While wet reckless keeps your OWI/DUI record clean, we don't always recommend doing this, for two reasons:

 - If you are subsequently charged with OWI, the wet reckless charge counts as a previous OWI charge for sentencing purposes.
 That is, you will face penalties for a second offense.